Casting automotive parts

 (2) First Pouring Process

 Figure 6-50 shows the inner gate of the wax mold for the threaded cover, placed on a flat surface with a diameter of ø78mm and set symmetrically in two positions.
 Figure 6-51 shows the shape of the inner gate.
-There are two tree assembly schemes for the investment casting automotive parts: one with a horizontal mold head and the other with a vertical mold head.
+There are two tree assembly schemes for the investment casting automotive casting parts: one with a horizontal mold head and the other with a vertical mold head.
 The shell is made using a mid-temperature wax, all-silica sol process, with a shell firing temperature of 1150℃ and insulation for 30 minutes.
 The pouring temperature is 1670℃.
 Prior to pouring, computer numerical simulation analysis was carried out, which did not reveal any shrinkage defects.
 However, serious shrinkage defects were observed during actual production using both the horizontal and vertical mold heads.

 6 50